citrix/workspace-linux-virtual-channel-sdk/docs/programming-guide.md

  | MM_TWI_clear_new_window_function | Clears the callback for seamless window creation. |
  | MM_TWI_set_new_window_function| Adds a callback for seamless window creation. |

-### Receiver for Linux Event (Evt) Interface
+### Workspace app for Linux Event (Evt) Interface

-Receiver for Linux event interface allows a virtual channel to select on a given file descriptor in the Receiver for Linux event loop and receive a callback from the Receiver for Linux event loop when the given conditions are met.
+Workspace app for Linux event interface allows a virtual channel to select on a given file descriptor in the Workspace app for Linux event loop and receive a callback from the Workspace app for Linux event loop when the given conditions are met.

 | Function | Description |